stl122/stl122/README.md

 - 👋 Hi, I’m Sunny (@stl122)
 - 👀 I’m interested in front-end web development and object-oriented programming
-- 🌱 I’m currently learning how to write SQL queries
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on whatever I can get my hands on
 - 📫 You can email me at sunnylau25@gmail.com